About the Ashford University Catalog

-The mission of Ashford University is to provide accessible, affordable, innovative, high-quality learning opportunities and degree programs that meet the diverse needs of individuals pursuing integrity in their lives, professions, and communities.
+The mission of Ashford University is to provide high-quality, accessible, affordable, innovative educational programs that meet the diverse needs of individuals pursuing advancement in their lives, professions, and communities.

-The University, originally named Mount St. Clare College, was founded in 1918 by the Sisters of St. Francis, Clinton, Iowa, as a junior college for women.
-In 1950, the College was accredited by the North Central Association of Colleges and Schools and has since maintained its accreditation.
-Its interest in adult learners began in 1962 when an evening program was begun to serve the needs of students with career and family responsibilities.
+The University, originally named Mount St. Clare College, was founded in 1918 by the Sisters of St. Francis in Clinton, Iowa, as a junior college for women.
+In 1950, the College was accredited by the North Central Association of Colleges and Schools (now the Higher Learning Commission [HLC]) and has since maintained its regional accreditation.
+Its interest in adult learners began in 1962 when an evening program was introduced to serve the needs of students with career and family responsibilities.
 In 1967, the College became coeducational.
 Baccalaureate degree programs began in 1979 and graduate degrees in 2003, coinciding with the name change to The Franciscan University.
-In 2005, the University was acquired by Bridgepoint Education and renamed Ashford University.
+In 2005, the University was acquired by Bridgepoint Education, Inc. and renamed Ashford University.

-Ashford University is accredited by WASC Senior College and University Commission, 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510.748.9001, www.wascsenior.org.
-WASC is a regional accrediting body recognized by the U.S. Department of Education (ED) and the Council on Higher Education Accreditation (CHEA).
+Ashford University is accredited by WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, (510) 748-9001, www.wascsenior.org.
+WSCUC is a regional accrediting body recognized by the U.S. Department of Education (ED) and the Council on Higher Education Accreditation (CHEA).

 International Assembly for Collegiate Business Education

 Ashford University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE:

 - Bachelor of Arts in Accounting

 - Bachelor of Arts in Business Administration